-The Maha Mrityunjaya Mantra is a life-giving Mantra.
-This Mantra wards off deaths by snake-bites, lightening and accidents of all descriptions such as motor-accidents, fire-accidents, cycle-accidents, water-accidents, air-accidents.
-Besides, it has a great curative effect when chanted with sincerity, faith and devotion by anybody or in any place where you wish to create a positive, protective and high energy environment.
-This Mantra is also chanted during auspicious occasions such as initiation ceremonies, birthdays and Havans that will bestow on you health, long life, peace, prosperity and Moksha.
+The Maha Mrityunjaya Mantra is life-giving.
+This Mantra wards off deaths by snake-bites, lightning, and accidents of all descriptions, such as motor accidents, fire accidents, cycle accidents, water accidents, and air accidents.
+Besides, it has a great curative effect when chanted with sincerity, faith, and devotion by anybody or any place you wish to create a positive, protective, and high-energy environment.
+This Mantra is also chanted during auspicious occasions such as initiation ceremonies, birthdays, and Havans that will bestow your health, long life, peace, prosperity, and Moksha.

 Om Trayambakam Yajaamahe

 The literal meaning of the Mantra is as follows: “We worship the three-eyed one (Lord Shiva) who is fragrant (in a state of supreme bliss), and who sustains all living beings.
 May He liberate us from the eternal cycle of birth and death.
 May He lead us to immortality, just as the cucumber is released from its bondage (the vine to which it is attached).”